csev/dj4e/assn/dj4e_install.md

 More on Your manage.py File
 ---------------------------

-You will get lots of errors when you run `manage.py` - the errors are never in the file itself and you will never need to edit `manage.py` to fix a problem with your program.
+You may get lots of errors when you run `manage.py` - the errors are never in the file itself and you will never need to edit `manage.py` to fix a problem with your program.